dmontaner-teaching/ngs_software_installation/README.md

 __Remarks__

-- Remember that, besides being reacheable (in your path) the files to be executed have to have __execute permissions__.
+- Remember that, besides being reachable (in your path) the files to be executed have to have __execute permissions__.
 - You can use the command `which` to find out the path to executable you are running and make sure that it is the appropriated version.